Slaals/Hanzu/README.md

 # Hanzu
 It's a tool that allows you to learn chinese characters.

 It creates a dictionary (.txt) which stores every hanzi you put in.
-The translate is retrieves thanks to a RESTFul API!
-So you juste have the hanzi you know and try to memorize them.
+The translation is retrieves thanks to a RESTFul API!
+So you just have the Hanzi you know, the goal is to memorize every Hanzi you know.

 ## What next?
 - There no pinyin yet, it could be cool to have it!